 This is a necessity, especially if living in the dorms.
 The outlets are placed in the most inconvenient places (like right behind your bed frame) and an extension cord and power strip will allow for everything to be plugged in and allow for better accessibility to your electronics.

 - Form of Identification

-Now most parents are hesitant to send these important documents with their students of to college but if you are seeking to get a job or participate in work study, you are usually required to present at least one form of government identification when filling out paperwork.
+Most parents may be hesitant to send these important documents with their students off to college, but if you are seeking to get a job or participate in work study, you are usually required to present at least one form of government identification when filling out paperwork.
 Sometimes copies will not suffice either (I learned that the hard way).

 You would be surprised how hard it is to find one of these on a college campus!
 Also, most professors require your papers to already be stapled before you enter a class or they will not accept it, always to be safe and prepared than sorry.

 For further information on packing for college and full packing lists visit these links!